openambitproject/openambit/README.rst

 src/openambit
   a Qt based GUI application to get data off your watch and push it to Suunto's `Movescount`_ site.

+src/openambit-cli
+  a commandline application which allows to automate fetching data from the watch or updating settings

+src/openambit-routes
+  a commandline application which can upload routes from local files. it expects the same format as Movescount uses via an information-file and a "points" file, referenced via the general settings file.

+src/unittests
+  a collection of tests which verify that parts of the code behave as expected.

 src/example
   a very simple command-line application that reports on your watch's